-This reflection on the meaning of the Christian Season of Advent, the time of preparatin for the Coming of Jesus Christ, is an excerpt of a Pastoral Letter written by St. Charles Borromeo, bishop of Milan, Italy, in the 16th Century.
-It is incorporated into the Church’s Office of Readings on Monday in the First Week of Advent with the accompanying biblical reading from Isaiah 1:21 – 2:5.
+This reflection on the meaning of the Christian Season of Advent, the time of preparation for the Coming of Jesus Christ, is an excerpt of a Pastoral Letter by St. Charles Borromeo, bishop of Milan, Italy, in the 16th Century.
+It appears in the Church’s Office of Readings on Monday in the First Week of Advent.
+The the accompanying biblical reading is from Isaiah 1:21 – 2:5.

 Banner/featured image The Holy Family by Joseph Paelinck.
 Public domain.